Why go to Trastevere? It's Rome's cozy medieval center and a tourist favorite.

 The popularity of Trastevere is magnified by the number of places to eat and drink.
-Our favorites are marked on the map.

-Click or tap the map markers to find out more about these attractions.
 The map is zoomed in to take in the part of Trastevere that tourists generally inhabit.

 Trastevere, a large district second in size to Monte, Rione I, takes up the left bank of the Tiber south of the Borgo (see a map of Rome's Neightborhoods).
 There are 7 bridges that access Trastevere from central Rome.
 Trastevere's northern section consists of the Gianicolo, or as we call it, Janiculum, a hill that features some of the best views of Rome.

 But most tourists consider Trastevere to be its southern half, southwest of the Isola Tibertina.
 This is where the little medieval streets lend charm to the rione.
 This is where are map is centered.

 The spirital hub of Trastevere is the Basilica of Santa Maria in Trastevere and its piazza surrounded with bars and restaurants.